-Use Hydrogen Peroxide as an Alternative to Bleach
+Use Hydrogen Peroxide or Vinegar as an Alternative to Bleach

 If you don't want to use bleach because it produces harsh fumes, consider using hydrogen peroxide instead.
 It is anti-viral, anti-bacterial, and anti-fungal, so you will get a deep clean, and it also does not produce the fumes that bleach does.

 To use this cleaning solution, spray it onto the mold until the area is saturated.
 Leave it on there for about 10 minutes to let it soak in and start killing the mold and then follow that up with a good scrubbing to remove the mold and the stains it can leave behind.
 When finished, all you have to do is wipe the area to remove any residual mold, including spores.